Fort Dix

 Fort Dix, the common name for the Army Support Activity (ASA) located at Joint Base McGuire–Dix–Lakehurst, is a United States Army post.
 It is located 16.1 mi south-southeast of Trenton, New Jersey.
 Fort Dix is under the jurisdiction of the Air Force Air Mobility Command.
 As of the 2020 U.S. census, Fort Dix census-designated place (CDP) had a total population of 7,716, of which 5,951 were in New Hanover Township, 1,765 were in Pemberton Township, and none were in Springfield Township (though portions of the CDP are included there).

 Established in 1917, Fort Dix was combined with adjoining U.S. Air Force and Navy facilities to become Joint Base McGuire-Dix-Lakehurst (JB MDL) in 2009.
 However, it remains commonly known as "Fort Dix", "ASA Dix", or "Dix".

 During 2015 to 2016, Colonel Shelley Balderson was commander, making her the first female commander of Fort Dix in the base's century-long history.

+The Current Garrison Commander of U.S. Army Support Activity Fort Dix is Colonel Bryan R. Dunker, who also serves as Deputy Commander of Joint Base McGuire, Dix, Lakehurst (JBMDL) since July 2024.